Trump's EPA rewrote the rules on air, water energy. Now voters face a choice on climate change issues

 Trying to sort out whether washes are ephemeral or intermittent will be difficult, Campbell said, "because we're in a 20-year drought.”

-The new rule could have the effect of eliminating 85% to 90% of Arizona's waterways, she said.
+The new rule could eliminate federal protectons for 85% to 90% of Arizona's waterways, Campbell said.

 If the state doesn’t fill in the space left by the federal pullback, developers and mining companies wouldn’t need to apply for certain permits in the future, in one instance potentially easing the way for developers who plan to build huge housing developments near the imperiled San Pedro River.